 However, your brain can change!

 In the same way that we can train our brains to appreciate healthy food, we can teach ourselves to have a more positive outlook on life.

 When you find yourself thinking those negative thoughts about yourself, your circumstances, or even about others, STOP!

 Instead, force yourself to think of three positive things instead – there will always be something.
 If you persevere with looking for the good, instead of the bad, it will become a habit.

-It’s well worth the effort – the benefits of positive thinking on health are now being recognised in numerous studies …
+It’s well worth the effort – numerous studies now recognise the benefits of positive thinking on health.

 According to a new study from the University of Illinois, having a positive outlook on life could provide you with better heart health.

-The study of more than 5,100 adults, found that those people who were most optimistic were twice as likely to be in ideal cardiovascular health, compared with their pessimistic counterparts, with significantly better blood sugar and cholesterol levels.
+The study of more than 5,100 adults, found that the most optimistic people were twice as likely to be in ideal cardiovascular health, compared with their pessimistic counterparts, with significantly better blood sugar and cholesterol levels.

 Not only this, but the optimists were also more likely to be physically active and have healthier BMIs.

-You might think that succeeding would lead you to feel happier, but in actual fact, it works the other way round.
+You might think that succeeding would lead you to feel happier, but in fact, it works the other way round.

 Studies show that positivity and a happier outlook will increase your chances of success.

 For example, did you know that ¾ of our success at work is linked to our optimism and how well we manage and deal with stress, rather than our IQ?

 And being positive could help you to achieve better results in smaller tasks – in fact, studies show that people who are encouraged to think positively before a maths test do better than others!

 Struggling to lose that last half a stone?
 We all know that when we’re feeling negative, we instinctively turn to sugary and fatty foods that will give our bodies a quick burst of energy and feel-good hormones.